 a.
 Tours, including pre-cruise, post-cruise and other shore excursions (including hotels, restaurants and transportation), whether by ship, air, rail, land or other means, not owned or operated by Company are not under the operation or control of Company, and Company makes no representation of any kind as to them, and takes no responsibility and assumes not liability for them.

 b.
 The Passenger shall have no right to any refund and Company shall have no obligation or liability of any kind to the Passenger for acts or omissions in connection with or arising out of arrangements with third party providers of services.
-They are not and shall not be deemed agents or employees of Company.
-Arrangements with third party providers of services (for which Company has no obligation or liability) include, but are not limited to the following: (i) services or products available for the Passenger's convenience on board the Ship and furnished by and doctor, dentist, nurse, barber, hairdresser, manicurist, masseur, spa operator, photographer, entertainer(s), instructor, shopkeeper, lecturer and similar service provides and (ii) services, products or transportation provided elsewhere than aboard the Ship that are furnished by others in connection with sight-seeing tours, pre-cruise and post-cruise tours, excursions and shore trips, including, but not limited to tender service, whether arranged or organized by tour operators, travel agents or Company
+They are not and shall not be deemed advisors or employees of Company.
+Arrangements with third party providers of services (for which Company has no obligation or liability) include, but are not limited to the following: (i) services or products available for the Passenger's convenience on board the Ship and furnished by and doctor, dentist, nurse, barber, hairdresser, manicurist, masseur, spa operator, photographer, entertainer(s), instructor, shopkeeper, lecturer and similar service provides and (ii) services, products or transportation provided elsewhere than aboard the Ship that are furnished by others in connection with sight-seeing tours, pre-cruise and post-cruise tours, excursions and shore trips, including, but not limited to tender service, whether arranged or organized by tour operators, travel advisors or Company

 c.
 Third party providers shall be entitled to charge for any products sold, services rendered or transportation provided to the Passenger either directly or through Company.
 Any acceptance by Company of payment for any such products, services or transportation provided by any third party provider is done only as a convenience to the Passenger and shall not modify the limitations or disclaimer of liability or agency stated herein.

 d.
-Each Passenger agrees that all rights, exemptions from liability, defenses and immunities of whatsoever nature referred to in this Contract applicable to Company and the Ship, shall in all respects inure also for the benefit of any servant, agent or independent contractor of Company acting in the course of or in connection with their employment so that in no circumstances shall any such servant, agent or independent contractor as the result of so acting be under any liability to any such Passenger different from that of Company.
+Each Passenger agrees that all rights, exemptions from liability, defenses and immunities of whatsoever nature referred to in this Contract applicable to Company and the Ship, shall in all respects inure also for the benefit of any servant, advisor or independent contractor of Company acting in the course of or in connection with their employment so that in no circumstances shall any such servant, advisor or independent contractor as the result of so acting be under any liability to any such Passenger different from that of Company.

 12. NON-LIABILITY FOR MEDICAL TREATMENT:

 a.
 The medical facilities on the ship are primarily for emergency first-aid.
 Full medical services are not available onboard.
 The Medical Officer and any doctors and/or nurses on the Ship are on board for the treatment of crew members, and may, for the convenience of Passengers and at the request of the Passenger, provide medical services to the Passenger.
-Company does not undertake to treat or care for the Passenger medically, and the doctors and nurses, even if designated officers of the Ship, are not agents for or employees of Company, but rather are independent contractors.
+Company does not undertake to treat or care for the Passenger medically, and the doctors and nurses, even if designated officers of the Ship, are not advisors for or employees of Company, but rather are independent contractors.
 Company shall not be liable for any aspect of medical treatment provided to the Passenger, including, but not limited to the consequences of any examination, advice, diagnosis, medication, treatment, prognosis or other professional services which such doctors or nurses may furnish the Passenger.
 Any acceptance by Company of payment for any such services is done only as a convenience to the Passenger and shall not modify the limitations or disclaimer of liability or agency stated herein.

 b.
 The Passenger hereby consents to treatment by the Ship's doctor or other medical personnel, if any, or by a physician designated by Company, if subsequent to embarkation the Passenger is unable to request or authorize such treatment and in the opinion of the Ship's doctor needs medical attention.